-Ladies who are pregnant or who are undergoing menstruation cycle should not practice this pose.
-People having conditions like Higher Blood Pressure, Stroke, Cardiac Issues, Neck injuries should also avoid this.
+Ladies who are pregnant or who are undergoing a menstruation cycle should not practice this pose.
+People having conditions like Higher Blood Pressure, Stroke, Cardiac Issues, and Neck injuries should also avoid this.

 Head Stand should be practiced in the morning only.
 Like other yoga postures, one should not perform this posture after a meal.

-Those who are obese and having weight over 190 lbs or 85 kgs should bring their weight down before attempting this posture.
+Those who are obese and body weight measuring over 190 lbs or 85 kg should bring their weight down before attempting this posture.